tsedio/tsed/docs/tutorials/bullmq.md

 ## Feature

-The [BullMQ](https://bullmq.io) Module for Ts.ED allows you to decorate a class using the `@Job` decorator and implement the `Job` interface provided by the module.
+The [BullMQ](https://bullmq.io) Module for Ts.ED allows you to decorate a class using the `@JobController` decorator and implement the `JobMethods` interface provided by the module.
 Repeatable Jobs can also be defined using this decorator.

 For more information about BullMQ look at the documentation [here](https://docs.bullmq.io/);